 Bars and Clubs on Church Street

-For a night on the town, a good starting point would be Chillers (33 West Church Street), an absolute Church Street icon with two additional venues (Big Belly and Latitudes) upstairs.
+For a night on the town, a good starting point would be Chillers (33 West Church Street), an absolute Church Street icon with an additional venue (Latitudes) upstairs.
 Expect classic comfort food, craft beers, tempting happy hours, and a mixed crowd of locals, day-trippers, international tourists and the occasional bachelor/bachelorette party.
-One80 Grey Goose Lounge (400 West Church Street) is easily Orlando’s swankiest rooftop bar with some prices to match, while the more ‘local’ feeling Native Social Bar (27 West Church Street) has a more relaxed vibe and decent live music.
+One80 Grey Goose Lounge (400 West Church Street) is easily Orlando’s swankiest rooftop bar with some prices to match, while the more ‘local’ Native Social Bar (27 West Church Street) has a more relaxed vibe and decent live music.

-Most of the best nightclubs in the area are one of two blocks away – easy walking distance if you use the central train station as a starting point.
-The Beacham (46 N. Orange Avenue) is a relatively new concert venue housed in a converted 1920s building, while Tier (20 E. Central Boulevard) and Vain (22 S. Magnolia Avenue) both go big on dance music, welcoming big-name DJs on a regular basis.
+Most of the best nightclubs in the area are a block or 2 away – easy walking distance if you use the central train station as a starting point.
+The Beacham (46 N. Orange Avenue) is a relatively new concert venue housed in a converted 1920s building, while Tier (20 E. Central Boulevard) goes big on dance music, welcoming big-name DJs on a regular basis.

 Dining on Church Street